Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Identical Knapsacks

-\paragraph{Queries} We show how to efficiently answer different queries and give their runtime.
-In contrast to the previous section, for transforming an implicit solution into an explicit packing it does not suffice to know whether an item is packed or not but the query operation has to compute the knapsack where item~$j$ is packed.
-Since we do not explicitly store the packing of any item, we define and update pointers for small items and for each item type that dictate the knapsacks where the corresponding items are packed.
-Therefore, to stay consistent for the precise packing of a particular item between two update operations, we additionally cache query answers for the current round in the data structure that store items. \begin{compactitem} \item \textbf{Single Item Query:} If the queried item is small, we check if it belongs to the prefix of densest items that is part of our solution.
-In this case, the pointer for small items determines the knapsack.
-If the queried item is big, we retrieve its item type and check if it belongs to smallest items of this type that are packed by the implicit solution.
-In this case, the pointer for this item type dictates the knapsack. \item \textbf{Solution Value Query:} As the algorithm works with rounded values, after having found the current solution, we use prefix computation on the small items and on any value class of big items, to calculate and store the actual solution value.
-On query, we return the stored solution value. \item \textbf{Query Entire Solution:} We use prefix computation on the small items as well as on the value classes of the big items to determine the packed items.
-Then, we use the Single Item Query to determine their respective knapsacks. \end{compactitem} For a detailed analysis of the queries and the proof of the following lemma, see \cref{app:multiknapsack}.
+\subparagraph*{Queries} In contrast to the previous section, for transforming an implicit solution into an explicit packing, the query operation has to compute the knapsack where {a queried} item~$j$ is packed.
+We do not explicitly store the packing of any item, {but instead} we define and update pointers for small items and for each item type, that {indicate} the knapsacks where the corresponding items are packed.
+To stay consistent {with} the precise packing of a particular item between two update operations, we additionally cache query answers. \begin{itemize} \item \textbf{Single Item Query:} For small items, only the prefix of densest items is part of our solution.
+For big items of a certain type, only the smallest items are packed by the implicit solution.
+In both cases, we use the corresponding pointer to determine the knapsack. \item \textbf{Solution Value Query:} As the algorithm works with rounded values, we use prefix computation{s} on the small items and on any value class of big items to calculate and store the {current} solution value. {Given a} query, we return the stored solution value. \item \textbf{Query Entire Solution:} We use prefix computation{s} on the small items as well as on the value classes of the big items to determine the packed items.
+Then, we use the Single Item Query to determine their respective knapsacks. \end{itemize}